 Kiewit Infrastructure West Co.
-(Kiewit) is submitting an application for a Mine Reclamation Plan (Plan) for the Kramer Junction Borrow Pit.
-The borrow pit will be the source for up to 3 million cubic yards (cy) of material for the State Route 58 (SR-58) Kramer Junction Expressway Project.
+(Kiewit) is submitting an application for a Mine Reclamation Plan (Plan) for the Kramer Junction Borrow Pit 2.
+This application is a second borrow pit that will provide up to 200,000 cubic yards (cy) of material for the State Route 58 (SR-58) Kramer Junction Expressway Project.
 The California Department of Transportation (Caltrans) is realigning and widening to four lanes approximately 13 miles of SR-58 from the Kern County line east about 7.5 miles east of Kramer Junction.
 The project also includes a partial cloverleaf at the SR-58 and US 395 junction and railroad grade separation alleviating existing traffic issues.
+This site is approximately 3 miles east of the first Kramer Junction Borrow Pit just east of Boron.

-The proposed project site is located approximately 2 miles east of the SR-58 and Boron interchange and 1 mile east of the Kern County boundary (see Figure 1 - Regional Map).
-The privately-held 100-acre parcel (APN 0498-232-47) is within the west part of San Bernardino County in the SW1⁄4 of Section 34, Township 11 North, Range 7 West, SBBM (see Figure 2 - Vicinity Map).
+The proposed project site is located approximately 0.75 miles northwest of the SR-58 and US 395 interchange and Kramer Junction (see Figure 1 - Regional Map).
+The privately-held 8.7-acre parcel (APN 0491-171-10) is within the west part of San Bernardino County in the SE1/4 of Section 31, Township 11 North, Range 6 West, SBBM (see Figure 2 - Vicinity Map).
 The site is being leased by Kiewit from the landowner.
-Access for workers to the site will be from the existing SR-58 highway about 1/3 mile north on either Sand Hill Road easement on the west or Castle Road on east (if allowable).
-The material will be transported to the new SR-58 alignment approximately 630 to 1,200 feet north of the project site on right-of-ways or easements with adjacent parcel owners on the west and east sides as shown on Caltrans National Environmental Policy Act/California Environmental Quality Act (NEPA/CEQA) Re-Validation Form (August 8, 2017) to be supplied prior to transporting material.
-The site has three 60-foot wide private landing strips that run diagonally across the site which is known as the Boron air field.
-The remainder of the site is vacant open desert land.
+Access for workers to the site will be from existing US 395 about 1/3 mile west on Salton Road, a public road.
+This site will provide construction material in the immediate vicinity of Kramer Junction to reduce transportation costs and fuel usage.
+The material will be transported to the adjacent new SR-58 alignment and the US 395 improvements along Salton Road as shown on Caltrans National Environmental Policy Act/California Environmental Quality Act (NEPA/CEQA) Re-Validation Form (August 8, 2017).
+The site is mostly disturbed by past grading and material storage uses.

-The purpose of this application is to permit the borrow site for a 3-year period to provide mostly landscape and fill material for construction of the SR-58 Kramer Junction Expressway Project.
-This project is also known as the Kramer Junction Gap Closure Project, is being constructed as a joint project by Caltrans and the Federal Highway Administration (FHWA) tentatively starting in early 2018 and completed by the end of the year 2020.
-Kiewit is proposing to utilize approximately 63.75 acres of the 100-acre parcel for the removal of up to 3 million cubic yards (mcy) for a mining period of three years.
+The purpose of this application is to permit the Kramer Junction Borrow Pit 2 for a 3-year period to provide landscape and fill material for construction of the SR-58 Kramer Junction Expressway Project.
+This project is also known as the Kramer Junction Gap Closure Project, is being constructed as a joint project by Caltrans and the Federal Highway Administration (FHWA) started in early 2018 and anticipated to be completed by the end of the year 2020.
+Kiewit is proposing to excavate to a depth of 25 feet with 3 horizontal to 1 vertical slopes (3H:1V) or 18° slope to remove up to 200,000 cubic yards (cy) for a mining period of three years.
 Reclamation of the site will commence immediately upon termination of mining.
 Mined products will include landscape and general fill material.

-Caltrans included the proposed project site and access routes defined by Caltrans as Area 2 Borrow Area, in their project design and environmental review.
-Caltrans concluded in their NEPA/CEQA Re-Validation Form (August 8, 2017) that the Environmental Impact Report/Environmental Impact Statement (EIR/EIS) for SR-58 Kramer Junction Expressway Project (July 1, 2014) remains valid with implementation of project design and mitigation measures for the potential impacts of the Kramer Junction Borrow Pit area.
+Caltrans included the proposed project site and access routes defined by Caltrans as Area 6 Borrow Area, in their project design and environmental review.
+Caltrans concluded in their NEPA/CEQA Re-Validation Form (August 8, 2017) that the Environmental Impact Report/Environmental Impact Statement (EIR/EIS) for SR-58 Kramer Junction Expressway Project (July 1, 2014) remains valid with implementation of project design and mitigation measures for the potential impacts of the Kramer Junction Borrow Pit 2 area.